khenrix/PepperSpeech/README.md

 python stream_audio.py --ip YOUR PEPPER IP ADRESS --port YOUR PEPPER PORT
 ```

+# Tests
-### Tests
+### Test-Computer
-<b>Test-Computer:</b> Stream audio from computer using pyaudio and use pocketsphinx to recognize sentences.
+Stream audio from computer using pyaudio and use pocketsphinx to recognize sentences.

 ```
 roslaunch test_speech_computer.launch
 ```
+### Test-Pepper
-<b>Test-Pepper:</b> Stream audio from pepper and play it on computer using pyaudio.
+Stream audio from pepper and play it on computer using pyaudio.

 If your pepper IP is "192.168.1.131" and you are connected to pepper this should work.
 ```